 Easily tune it on all other HF bands

-Although the Cobweb antenna is not built for other bands, the CG-3000 can also easily tune it on all other HF bands.
-The Cobweb did surprisingly well at 30m.
-Even on 160m band with 25 watts I was received in more places in FT8 than ever in the past with the 13m long vertical with the same tuner.
+Although the Cobweb antenna is not built for other bands, the CG-3000 can tune it on all other HF bands as well.
+The tuned Cobweb did surprisingly good at 30m.
+Even on 160m band with 25 watts I was received in more places in FT8 than ever in the past with the 13m long vertical with auto tuner.

 Test with folded dipoles for less noise?

 Nevertheless, I am also going to test with the folded dipoles.
-These would be less sensitive to manmade QRM than the open dipoles.
-I have plenty of manmade noise to test it in practice.
+These would be less sensitive to manmade QRM than the open dipoles, some say… I have plenty of manmade noise to test it in practice.